ustwo/ustwo.com-frontend/README.md

     $ make compiler-build build

-Deploy app:
+Compile the assets (you can use only this when you're only recompiling on front end stuff):

+    $ make stuff

+Run the tests:

+    $ make test

+Deploy app (when you need to restart services):

     $ make -i love LOCAL_FS=true VERBOSE=true

 *Note*: Add the flag `LOCAL_FS=true` if you want to use your local files instead of the ones inside the containers.
 *Note*: Add the flag `VERBOSE=true` if you want the JS and CSS expanded.

-Compile the assets:

-    $ make stuff

-Run the tests:

-    $ make test

 As long as `LOCAL_FS=true` is set a convenient way to refresh the environment
 is: